 Robotic technology allows patients to perform a much higher number of specific repetitive movements during a treatment session as compared to a conventional session.
 More repetitive movement is accomplished through the equipment’s sensors that monitor, assist and provide precise support for a patient’s position and movements.

-In addition to the clinical benefits derived from these technologies, there are subjective advantages as well.
-Patients are highly engaged and motivated to accomplish goals based on the video game “challenge and reward” model that guides the therapy experience, according to therapists.
-The equipment is also fully customizable to support the therapists’ treatment plans and abilities of the patient at every stage of recovery.
+In addition to the clinical benefits derived from these technologies, many of the devices have other advantages as well.
+Patients are highly engaged and motivated to accomplish goals based on integrated video games or biofeedback.
+This type of experience provides a challenge and reward model that guides the therapy experience, according to therapists.
+The equipment is also fully customizable to support the therapists’ treatment plans and the abilities of the patient at every stage of recovery.

 Advanced Rehabilitation Technologies in Our Hospital Therapy Gyms**